Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

-These two networks are then coupled with the \textit{soft actor-critic (SAC)} algorithm~\cite{Haarnoja18}, which has been successfully used in physics-based character motion \cite{Peng18}: As a policy-gradient method, it can be easily used with a continuous action space such as continuous motor signals -- something that is not directly possible with value function methods such as \textit{DQN} \cite{Sutton18}.
-As an off-policy method that makes use of a replay buffer, it is quite sample-efficient, which is important since running forward physics simulations in MuJoCo constitutes the major part of the training duration.
-Moreover, it has been shown that SAC outperforms other state-of-the-art algorithms such as PPO \cite{Schulman17} or TD3 \cite{Fujimoto18}\footnote{Supporting the observations in \cite{Haarnoja18}, we also found our training process to be faster and more robust when using SAC compared to PPO.}.
-In order to obtain an unbiased estimate of the optimal value function, we use \textit{Double Q-Learning} \cite{Hasselt10}, using a separate target critic network.
-The neural network parameters are optimized using the Adam optimizer \cite{Kingma14}.
+The architecture of both networks is depicted in Fig.~\ref{fig:nn-architectures}.
+For the sake of a simpler notation, the parameter vector~$\theta$ contains the weights of both networks, however these weights are not shared between the two.
+These two networks are then coupled with the \textit{soft actor-critic (SAC)} algorithm\cite{Haarnoja18}, which has been used successfully in physics-based character motion\cite{Peng18}: As a policy-gradient method, it can be easily used with a continuous action space such as continuous motor signals -- something that is not directly possible with value function methods like \textit{DQN}\cite{Sutton18}.
+As an off-policy method that makes use of a replay buffer, it is quite sample-efficient.
+This is important, since running forward physics simulations in MuJoCo constitutes the major part of the training duration.
+Moreover, it has been shown that SAC outperforms other state-of-the-art algorithms such as PPO\cite{Schulman17} or TD3\cite{Fujimoto18}.
+Supporting the observations in Haarnoja et al.\cite{Haarnoja18}, we also found our training process to be faster and more robust when using SAC rather than PPO.
+Moreover, SAC incorporates an automatic adaption of the temperature $\alpha$ using dual gradient descent, which eliminates the need for manual, task-dependent fine-tuning.
+In order to obtain an unbiased estimate of the optimal value function, we use \textit{Double Q-Learning}\cite{Hasselt10}, using a separate target critic network.
+The neural network parameters are optimized with the Adam optimizer\cite{Kingma14}.